Paul Cavallini: High school and college

-Cavallini graduated from Father Henry Carr Catholic Secondary School before enrolling at Providence College for his college ice hockey career.
+Cavallini attended Chaminade College School and then graduated from Father Henry Carr Catholic Secondary School before enrolling at Providence College for his college ice hockey career.
 Prior to joining the Providence Friars men's ice hockey team, Cavallini was drafted in the 10th round, 205th overall, by the Washington Capitals in the 1984 NHL entry draft.
 Between graduating and joining the Friars, Cavallini lost 20 pounds and began his freshman season at 205.
 In order to maintain his weight, he skipped meals and use a sauna before practice.

 Cavallini helped the Friars advance to the 1985 NCAA National Championship against the RPI Engineers and scored the team's sole goal in their 2–1 loss.
 He was also named to the All-Freshman Team.
 Due to his impressive freshman season, Cavallini was recruited by Dave King to join the Canadian Olympic hockey program.
 Despite leaving college early, Cavallini took courses at the University of Waterloo to finish his degree.
 While with Team Canada, Cavallini continued to receive criticism about his weight from the coaching staff and King bought him an exercise bike.
 However, he passed out upon weighing in at 195lbs due to his rapid weight loss and strict diet.
 Following this, the Washington Capitals general manager and coaching staff told King to end the dieting and bought Cavallini a steak dinner.